42 of our best tips for how to increase blog traffic, edited for brevity.

-Use push notifications to notify your customers directly of your newest offers and deals.
+Use push notifications to notify your customers directly of your latest offers or content to increase blog traffic.
 Set your push notifications to only send during times when your customers are more likely to take action on booking a room or subscribing to a service.

 Follow up with your customers to get feedback on your service during their stay.
 It can be in the form of an automated email containing a questionnaire that will send a few days after your customer has received your product.
 This helps you collect more data that you can use to further enhance your business.

 23. Good Looking Social Snippets

 Your content’s social snippet can affect its shareability so make sure that it looks good and has all the information the user needs such as the title, preview image, and description.